drvinceknight/unpeudemath/_posts/2014-07-19-Using-Python-and-Github-pages-to-distribute-my-conference-talks.md

 {% endhighlight %}

 I can work on those slides just as I normally would.
-One I'm ready I go back to the root of my Talks directory and run the `serve.py` script:
+Once I'm ready I go back to the root of my Talks directory and run the `serve.py` script:

 {% highlight bash %}
 Talks$ python serve.py
 {% endhighlight %}

-This file automatically goes through my directories reading the date from the directory names and identifying `.html` and `.pdf` files as talks.
+This file automatically goes through my sub-directories reading the date from the directory names and identifying `.html` or `.pdf` files as talks.
 This creates the `index.html` file which is an index of all my talks (sorted by date) with a link to the right file.
 To get the site online you simply need to push it to the gh-pages branch of your github repository.